paulness/gatsby-starter-personal-blog/content/posts/2017-10-28--unary-numeral-linked-list-of-numbers/index.md

 ## Rules of play

-Assuming you have fiddled around with the above demonstration you will understand:
+Assuming you have fiddled around with the above demonstration, you will understand:

 * The puddle is zero
 * Sticks directly under the puddle represent occurrences of zero in the list
-* Rocks directly under the puddle may represent, 0.1, 0.11 etc..
+* Rocks directly under the puddle may represent, 0.1, 0.11, etc..
 * Upper rocks signify whole numbers
 * Lower rocks signify decimal/remaining numbers
 * As you move further to the left of the puddle, you are discovering negative numbers